apostrophecms/docs/docs/cookbook/reusing-standard-fields.md

 ## Building the custom color gradient field type

 ![Screenshot of the custom color gradient picker schema field in the editor](../.vuepress/public/images/recipes/custom-schema-color-gradient.png)
-This custom schema field lets the editor create linear color gradients using any number of colors added through an inline array schema field.
+This custom schema field lets the editor create linear color gradients using any number of colors by taking advantage of an inline array schema field.
 The output from this could be used for the background of a hero or text with a gradient of color.

 Just like with our first example, we need to create server-side code to handle registering the schema field type, plus sanitizing and storing the data in the database.
 We also need to create the browser-side Vue component to display our fields to the editor.